Nirtacia/Fight-cancer/README.md

-# Identifying serious medical conditions
+# Identifying serious medical conditions at an early stage

 Final project for the Building AI course